computerdotcom1/WHSTechNotes/journal.md

 What new would I like to learn?
 Probably more things to maybe make an art progam in my future for a project to do whenever I'm bored

 What certificates would I like to earn?
 Possibly Python and Unity, simple, but would help me a lot.

+# MARCH 17, 2025

+Most of the apps i used over the spring break was my drawing app, my music app, and communication app.
+The way these apps helped me be entertained was to keep me distracted, and to help my creativity flow and such.
+I haven't really done much else.

+We can use an app, like say my social communication app, to what we learned in this class as an example of what coding can get us to.
+The app I used is a prime example of where learning coding can lead to us in the future if we continue it.
+It also started off as a video game company, and shifted more into communication overtime, which was frankly more successful..I have no idea where I'm going with this..